shioyang/check-pr-labels-on-push-action/README.md

-# Get PR action
+# Check PR Labels on Push Action

-This action check the PR labels contain given labels.
+This action check if given labels have be applied to the PR when pushed.

 ## Inputs